 MyChart can help you with your care at our hospitals and community services, like getting test results, seeing your medical record and viewing future appointments.

-Your parent or carer might also access your account to help you with this.
+Your parent or carer can also access your account to help you with this.

 Setting up an account

-If you’re 13 or older, you can ask for your own MyChart account.
+If you’re 13 or older, you can ask for your own MyChart account at your appointment.

 If you're 12 or younger